 Predator: Badlands (2025) | Movie Review

-Dan Trachtenberg just flipped one of cinema's most brutal franchises on its head.
+One of cinema's most brutal movie franchises just got flipped on its head by director Dan Trachtenberg.
 After proving himself with Prey, he returns to shatter expectations with a film that dares to ask what happens when you hand the spotlight to the monster itself.

-This is a character study disguised as a blockbuster, a science fiction Western wrapped in the skin of an action film.
-The franchise needed this risk.
+This is a character study disguised as a blockbuster, a science fiction Western wrapped in the skin of an action film that refuses to play it safe.
+The franchise desperately needed this risk.
 Trachtenberg built something that stands alone while respecting franchise DNA.

 Premise (Spoiler-Lite)

-The story centers on Dek, a young Yautja outcast who's basically the runt of his clan.
-His father nearly kills him for being weak.
-Rather than accept defeat, Dek flees to Genna, known across the galaxy as the Death Planet.
+The story centers on Dek, a young Yautja outcast who's basically the runt of his clan, despised for his lack of strength.
+His father nearly kills him for being weak, branding him unworthy of their bloodline.
+Rather than accept defeat and a dishonorable death, Dek flees to Genna, known across the galaxy as the planet of death.

-His mission: hunt down a legendary creature no Predator has ever defeated and bring its skull home as proof of worth.
-Everything from the plants to the atmosphere wants him dead.
+His mission: hunt down a legendary creature no Predator has ever defeated and bring its skull home as proof of worth and hard-earned redemption.
+Everything from the plants to the atmosphere wants him dead on this unforgiving world.
 Survival alone seems impossible.

-On Genna, Dek encounters Thia, a Weyland-Yutani synthetic who's been severed in half and left for scrap.
-She's sarcastic, practical, and desperate to find her legs.
-They strike an unlikely partnership that changes both of them.
+On Genna, Dek encounters Thia, a Weyland-Yutani synthetic who's been severed in half and left for scrap by her own corporate masters.
+She's sarcastic, brutally practical and desperate to find her legs so she can escape this hellscape.
+They strike an unlikely partnership that changes both of them in ways neither could predict or expect.

-The film explores what happens when a culture built on violence and dominance meets the concept of empathy.
+The film explores what happens when a culture built on violence and dominance meets the concept of empathy and mutual respect.
 Dek slowly learns that survival isn't just about being the strongest.
-Thia learns that tools and logic can't solve everything.
+Thia learns that tools and logic can't solve everything in the wild.

 Inspiration from Comics

 What works here is restraint.
 Trachtenberg takes the spirit of those stories and translates them into something cinematic.
-The comics provide texture without dictating structure.
-Longtime readers will catch references, but newcomers won't feel lost.
+The comics provide texture without dictating structure or demanding prior knowledge.
+Longtime readers will catch references but newcomers won't feel lost.

 Character Portrayal

-Dimitrius Schuster-Koloamatangi delivers a breakthrough performance as Dek, buried under layers of prosthetics and practical effects.
+Dimitrius Schuster-Koloamatangi delivers a breakthrough performance as Dek, buried under layers of prosthetics and practical effects that could have swallowed him.
 Every movement feels deliberate.
 The physicality conveys emotion without dialogue.
 This is someone fighting to prove he belongs, not just another killing machine.

 Elle Fanning plays dual roles as Thia and her twin synthetic sister Tessa.
 Thia is the heart of the film, sarcastic and sharp-tongued even when dragging herself across hostile terrain.
-Her chemistry with Dek is bizarre yet compelling through shared survival.
+Her chemistry with Dek is bizarre yet compelling through shared survival and mutual respect.

-Tessa serves as a foil, colder and more obedient to corporate orders.
-Fanning shifts between them effortlessly.
+Tessa serves as a foil, colder and more obedient to corporate orders without question.
+Fanning shifts between them effortlessly, making each feel like a distinct person.
 The contrast highlights how much choice matters, even for beings designed to follow commands.

 Cinematography and Visuals

-Genna is a visual marvel.
-The cinematography captures sweeping vistas of crimson deserts, bioluminescent jungles, and jagged rock formations that stretch toward alien skies.
+Genna is a visual marvel that demands to be seen.
+The cinematography captures sweeping vistas of crimson deserts, bioluminescent jungles and jagged rock formations that stretch toward alien skies.
 Every frame emphasizes scale, with Dek appearing small against massive landscapes that reinforce his outsider status.

-Trachtenberg's decision to shoot in IMAX pays off.
+Trachtenberg's decision to shoot in IMAX pays off spectacularly for the viewing experience.
 The thermal vision sequences return with updated clarity.
 The color grading shifts between cold blues and warm reds depending on emotional tone, making every frame purposeful.

 Scene-by-Scene Breakdown

-The opening establishes Dek's brutal homeworld within minutes.
-His father's rejection happens fast with no drawn-out exposition.
-The crash landing on Genna introduces planetary dangers efficiently through carnivorous plants, poisonous air pockets, and shifting terrain that kills without warning.
+The opening establishes Dek's brutal homeworld within minutes of the cold open.
+His father's rejection happens fast with no drawn-out exposition or back-story.
+The crash landing on Genna introduces planetary dangers efficiently through carnivorous plants, poisonous air pockets and shifting terrain that kills without warning or mercy.

 The first encounter with Thia is played for dark comedy.
-She's dragging herself across the ground, cursing the universe, when Dek stumbles upon her.
-Their negotiation is tense and funny, establishing the dynamic that carries everything forward.
+She's dragging herself across the ground, cursing the universe loudly, when Dek stumbles upon her.
+Their negotiation is tense and funny, establishing the dynamic that carries everything forward throughout the film.

-The mid-section focuses on varied skirmishes.
-Dek fights hostile wildlife, scavengers, and rival Predators.
+The mid-section focuses on varied skirmishes that test Dek's limits and force him to adapt under pressure or die trying on hostile ground.
+Dek fights hostile wildlife, scavengers and rival Predators sent by his clan.
 Each fight teaches him something new as Thia's advice changes his tactics from mindless warrior to strategic hunter.

 The third act shifts when corporate interference escalates.
 Tessa arrives with synthetics, complicating everything.
 The final battle delivers spectacle without abandoning character.
 The ending suggests growth over glory with a quiet moment that speaks louder than explosions.